grahambell/crab/README.rst

 Regular expression patterns used to determine success or failure and to identify warnings can be given.
-These patterns are compared to the standard output of the job when it finishes, but do not override a more severe status.
+These patterns are compared to the standard output and standard error of the job when it finishes, but do not override a more severe status.
 For example if a job is reported as finishing with failure, then it will be logged as such even if the success or warning patterns match.
 If none of the patterns match then the status is logged as it was reported, unless a